 Sometimes it could be a sign of something more serious if your temperature is very high or will not come down.

 Advice for children

 This page is for adults.
-For advice about children, see fever in children.
+For advice about children, see high temperature (fever) in children.

 Page last reviewed: 06 April 2020